ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 ```

 Do not add per-scope `opt_ins` groups.
 Consent acknowledgements resolve through Messaging consent domains.

+When a reusable lifecycle template participates in a documented Messaging delivery-consolidation policy, it may include reserved placement fields supplied by that composer.
+Those fields do not transfer acknowledgement ownership to the lifecycle module and do not become general authorable tokens.

+The final consolidated message keeps the primary template's resolved behavior.
+Do not add a second schedule merely for the acknowledgement fragment.

 Do not encode reminder timing into schedule-specific `message_type` values.
 Multiple reminder slots may share `message_type = reminder`; Webinar schedule profile items identify the specific lifecycle slots.